Derek Allen

 He was elected a Fellow of the British Academy in 1963 and finished his career as Secretary, then Treasurer, of the Academy.
-After his death in 1975 his widow Winifred Allen established with the Academy in 1976 a prize in his memory - the Derek Allen Prize - to be awarded annually to recognise outstanding published work in Musicology, Celtic Studies and Numismatics.
+After his death in 1975, his widow Winifred Allen established with the Academy in 1976 a prize in his memory - the Derek Allen Prize - to be awarded annually to recognise outstanding published work in Musicology, Celtic Studies and Numismatics.

 In the 1930s, he dubbed in Italian the actor Stan Laurel and Paolo Canali dubbed Oliver Hardy.

+A list of his publications can be found in the Numismatic Chronicle 16, 136 (1976), pp. 259–71.